 Don’t flee your emotions, as you know where this can get you.
 This is an unprecedented time we’re living in, and there is no one right way to feel.
 You may even notice that each day is different.
 Some days, you may feel cautiously optimistic.
 Other days, you may feel sad or stressed.
 This is all okay.
 Allow yourself to process your emotions and be honest about the sources of your anxiety.

 Continuum Recovery of Colorado remains open during the COVID-19 pandemic.
 We are trying to keep things as normal as possible, though our outpatient groups have moved to a virtual platform to keep our clients and staff safe.
-If you have questions about our Denver treatment center, contact us today.
+If you are struggling with loneliness or anxiety during Covid-19 or if you have questions about our Denver treatment center, contact us today.